Iyengar111/NanoLog/README.md

 # NanoLog
 * Low Latency C++11 Logging Library.
-* NanoLog only uses standard C++11 headers so it should work with any C++11 compliant compiler.
+* NanoLog only uses standard headers so it should work with any C++11 compliant compiler.
 * Supports typical logger features namely multiple log levels, log file rolling and asynchronous writing to file.

 # Design highlights
+* Zero copying of string literals.
+* Lazy conversion of integers and doubles to ascii.
 * No heap memory allocation for log lines representable in less than ~256 bytes.
-* Zero copying of string literals.
-* Lazy conversion of integers and double to ascii.
 * Minimalistic header includes.
 Avoids common pattern of header only library.
 Helps in compilation times of projects.

 # Usage